Varghese Summersett Teams Up With Ravens’ Wide Receiver Tylan Wallace for Youth Football Camp [2023]

 “We jumped at the chance,” Varghese said.
 “It’s a great opportunity to partner with an NFL star who grew up in Fort Worth while also supporting young athletes in our community.”

 “I’m looking forward to meeting with Tylan and connecting with these young athletes,” said Stimpson, a former linebacker at Baylor University.
-“The passion and commitment Tylan has for his community is inspiring and we’re just happy to play a small part in that.”
+“The passion and commitment Tylan has for his community is inspiring, and we’re happy to play a small part in that.”

 Wallace and his identical twin brother, Tracin, were born in Fort Worth, where they displayed amazing athletic athleticism and leadership at a young age.
 They attended Westcreek and Bruce Shulkey elementary schools and Wedgwood Middle School before graduating from South Hills High School, where the receiver-quarterback twins were one of the most highly touted duos in the state.